damisi/bc-18-MAINTENANCE-TRACKER/README.md

 Introduction

 Maintenance Tracker has the name suggests is a Javascript App that tracks maintenance issues.
-Some of I'm the features it has are:
+Some of the features it has include:
 -  login via email
 -  sign up via email
 -  log out